 Mark Twain was interested in a myriad of different subjects.
 The Quarry Farm Fellowships reflect Twain’s insatiable curiosity.
 Not only are scholars in the field of literature and history encouraged to apply, but applicants from any academic or creative field are eligible for fellowships.
 While projects focusing on a critical analysis of Twain’s literary corpus are common, projects emerging from cultural studies, media studies, gender studies, environmental science, political science, economics, and the creative arts are also most welcome.

-One of the most important literary landmarks in the U.S., Quarry Farm is also a fully functional scholar’s retreat with updated, well-equipped work spaces.
+One of the most important literary landmarks in the United States, Quarry Farm is also a fully functional scholar’s retreat with updated, well-equipped work spaces.
 Quarry Farm Fellows have access to an extensive reference collection on the premises, including the complete Oxford Mark Twain facsimile edition and Mark Twain Project publications as well as up-to-date secondary and reference works dedicated to Mark Twain Studies.
 The house is equipped with wireless internet access.

 Fellows will be assured of their privacy since they will be the sole occupants of main house during their stay.
 Immediate family members may accompany Quarry Farm Fellows, but this must be pre-arranged with the Director.
 Fellows have access to a fully equipped kitchen and shared laundry.
 Linens are provided.
 The pantry and refrigerator will be stocked with supplies upon the Fellow’s arrival.
 A full-time Caretaker is on the premises in an apartment adjacent to, but separate from the main house, and is available to assist Fellows throughout their residency.